Lovesan/bike/README.md

 * Implement method lookup based on existing type member cache

-* Optimize type resolution
+* Implement some cache for parsed type definitions

 * Refactor trampoline compiler code

 * Implement direct function definitions akin to CFFI's ```defcfun```

-* Investigate SBCL/CoreCLR interop on Linux.
+* Investigate CoreCLR interop on Linux.
 Fix SBCL crashes on Windows with NullReferenceException.

+* Merge host structure definition and initialization using a macro

 * etc.